vovapolu/ensime.github.io/editors/vim/install.md

 You will need a version of Vim built with Python plugin support.
 This is standard on most distribution packages these days.
 Try `vim --version | grep +python` to confirm.

+If you're using Ubuntu, as of 16.04, default vim doesn't have python configured.
+See here for options to get vim with python. http://askubuntu.com/questions/764882/ubuntu-16-04-vim-without-python-support.
+Note you need python2 support.
+Make sure pip installs below are for python2 as well (you might need to use pip2).

 1. Install external Python modules that `ensime-vim` requires to function:

     ```bash